-Earlier this year Farmdrop made a commitment to dramatically reduce the amount of plastic packaging in its supply chain.
+Earlier last year Farmdrop made a commitment to dramatically reduce the amount of plastic packaging in its supply chain.
 Although we were doing better than most in the category, we wanted to do more.
 Just last month, we launched the new compostable, plastic-free bag for fruit and veg items, and that seems to have gone down really well.

-This week is another important breakthrough – milk in glass bottles.
+And now another important breakthrough – milk in glass bottles.
 We’ve been talking to producers about providing a glass bottle option for some time and have finally reached an agreement with Ivy House Dairy.

 Customers can now buy whole, semi-skimmed or skimmed milk in a 750ml glass bottle for all deliveries placed between Tuesday evening and Sunday morning.
 Unfortunately, we can’t take the glass bottles back (Ivy House are still working on that bit) but you can reuse or recycle them, just as you would with other glass bottles like wine.